balmli/com.systemair/README.md

 You can control the set point temperature, set the fan mode and mode.

-## Device: Systemair IAM Cloud
+## Device: Systemair IAM Cloud (deprecated)

+NB!
+Currently deprecated, use Systemair IAM Modbus instead.

-This device supports the Systemair Internett access module in "Cloud" mode.
-"Modbus TCP" mode is not supported.
+This device supports the Systemair Internet Access Module in "Cloud" mode.

 #### Triggers